claymfischer/ontogeny/README.md

 ONTOGENY_INSTALL_PATH=/path/to/the/repository
 source $ONTOGENY$ONTOGENY_INSTALL_PATH/lib/ontogeny.bashrc
 ```

-~~The optional installer will create a directory and add the shell scripts to it, update your bash startup file extending your $PATH to access the new binaries, and add some useful aliases.~~

 Soon, users will be able to simply `make install` from the repository directory to copy executables to where they need to be.